Frequently Asked Questions

 Children’s Cancer Connection provides Incidental Medical Malpractice Coverage for volunteer medical professionals (paramedics, emergency medical technicians, registered nurses, licensed practical nurses or nursing assistants) who participate in any or all CCC programs and events.
 This coverage is designed to protect you in the event that a patient is injured during the course of receiving medical treatment.
 Learn more.

-The new Jeff and Deb Hansen Home for Hope is located at 5701 Greendale Road, Johnston, IA 50131.
+While Children’s Cancer Connection serves families throughout Iowa, the office and programs spaces are located at the Jeff and Deb Hansen Home for Hope at 5701 Greendale Road, Johnston, IA 50131.

 • Accessibility for all with a fully ADA-compliant facility